Student Loan Forbearance

 Student loan forbearance can have a negative impact on your credit score, especially if you have a history of making late payments or defaulting on your loans.
 This is because forbearance is reported to credit bureaus as a type of “adverse action,” which can lower your credit score.
 A lower credit score can make it more difficult to qualify for future loans or credit cards, and may also lead to higher interest rates on those loans.

-See also Supreme Court Student Loan Forgiveness
+See also Student Loan Interest

 Tips on Minimizing Negative Consequences